Skip to content

 }

-See Queries & Iteration for the full query API.
+See Queries & Iteration for the full filter / terminator API.

-Behind the scenes, entities with the same tag combination are stored together in contiguous memory for cache-friendly iteration.
-This means that iterating all entities with a given tag is fast — they are packed together, and unrelated entities are skipped entirely.
+Entities with the same tag combination are stored together in contiguous memory for cache-friendly iteration.